 Our best advice for you is to hire a lawyer you can trust, even if it is not Eric or another lawyer at our firm.
 You need an experienced attorney on your side.

 Yes, the trucking industry is regulated by both federal and state governments.
-This is significant legally, because an accident caused, even in part, by a violation of a law or regulation may lead to higher compensation for anyone injured in the accident, including pedestrians and drivers and passengers of cars, motorcycles, vans, other trucks and other vehicles.
+This is significant legally.
+An accident caused, even in part, by a violation of a law or regulation may lead to higher compensation for anyone injured in the accident, including pedestrians and drivers and passengers of cars, motorcycles, vans, and other vehicles.

 You can click here now to get your free consultation with a lawyer at our law firm.
 We have a proven track record and the resources needed to get you the compensation you deserve.